jiachangliu/graph-classification/README.md

 A collection of graph classiifcation methods.

 All methods are more or less modified to accept graph data from [https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets]()
+Codes are adapted from [https://github.com/fanyun-sun/graph-classification]() and [https://github.com/horacepan/MLGkernel]()

 Download data to `./data` and refer to `go.sh` under every directory for example usage.
+To compile successfully, it's better to do a full compiling by doing both "make clean" and "make all"

 Methods
 * DGK: [Deep Graph Kernels](http://www.mit.edu/~pinary/kdd/YanVis15.pdf) [[source](http://www.mit.edu/~pinary/kdd/)]